How to Remove Berry Stains

 Cotton, Linen

-Test fabric for colorfastness.
-If color doesn't change, stretch the stain over a bowl; fasten in place with a rubber band.
-Pour boiling water through the fabric from the height of 2 or 3 feet.
 Avoid splatters.
 This procedure must be done immediately.
-If stain persists, soak in a solution of 1 quart warm water and 1/2 teaspoon detergent for 15 minutes.
+For tougher stains, soak in a solution of 1 quart warm water and 1/2 teaspoon detergent for 15 minutes.
 Rinse with water.
 Sponge the area with rubbing alcohol and launder as soon as possible.

 Remove Berry Stains From: